|

 there is a definite chlorine odor.
 The pool has an ozone

-generator, and a floating and a mineral sanitizer.
+generator and a floating mineral sanitizer.
 I suspect

 that with no sunshine burn off, and limited bather use,